 In fact, poetry can be a valuable pedagogical tool in the EFL classroom, one that introduces creative language and allows the combined teaching of form and content (Tanaka, 2015; Kellem, 2009; Maley and Duff 1989).
 Teaching poetry in foreign language education allows for multiple methods of engagement; students can read poems aloud, translate poetry, or write responses to poetry, to name just a few simple activities.
 All such exercises encourage active engagement with language, form, and content.

 It is not accidental that many language teachers are also language lovers and creative writers.
 This article aims to introduce the activities of two very different authors whose work foregrounds the importance of creative and active language in Japan.
 Collectively, their work and their activities highlight the importance of poetry in everyday life as well as in university education.
 They are a joy to read for the lover of poetry, but they can also be an engaging pedagogical tool in the EFL classroom.
 In this piece, I aim to highlight some of possibilities of poetry in the EFL classroom.
-I am inspired not only by the beauty of the poetry discussed herein, but also because the authors discussed herein have combined their creative work with the “utilitarian” work of English education in Japanese universities.
-As I am sure they would agree, their life as educators has blended into their creative work and has been an inspiration for the inclusion of their creative work in my own classroom pedagogy.
+I am inspired not only by the beauty of the poetry discussed herein, but also because the authors discussed have combined their creative work with the ‘utilitarian’ work of English education in Japanese universities.
+As I am sure they would agree, their lives as educators have blended into their creative work, and have been an inspiration for the inclusion of their creative work in my own classroom pedagogy.

 Jessica Goodfellow is an award-winning poet and English language teacher in Japan.
 Her class on creative poetry composition at Otemae University was one of the more popular course offerings, culminating each semester in a live reading of original student poetry.
 Her poetry volumes include her most recent work, Mendeleev’s Mandala (Mayapple Press, 2015), and The Insomniac’s Weather Report (Isobar Press, 2014).